States Tracker

 On the heels of President Donald Trump’s re-election and assertive immigration enforcement agenda, a new wave of political and policy momentum to prevent or limit access for such students is gaining traction at the state level.

-At least one state is currently proposing action to limit undocumented students’ access to a free, public education.
-Recent efforts to challenge Plyler in five other states have been paused or failed, according to an Education Week analysis.
-At least one state has enacted protections of this right.
+At least two states are currently proposing action to limit undocumented students’ access to a free, public education.
+At least one state is currently proposing to protect this right, and at least two states have enacted such protections.
+Recent efforts in five other states have been paused or failed, according to an Education Week analysis.

 In the seminal case—one of the most important for education and civil rights—the justices ruled 5-4 that Texas violated the 14th Amendment’s equal protection clause by withholding funds from school districts for the education of undocumented children.
 The high court’s ruling is why public schools don’t request or collect immigration status information upon enrollment.